jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Frontline**: The point of contact between a tool and the problem.
 Nurses giving vaccines, cleaners cleaning a city bus, and soldiers on the battlefield are all examples of frontline settings.
 People on the frontline work on Main Street with jobs that solve specific problems with a demonstrable skillset.
 They physically hold the levers of power, but don't always control them.
 The frontline will, once the era of mass-collaboration starts.

 **Hierarchy**: A power structure that manages every tool's use by society.
 Kings and queens with the keys to the castle, or the corporate ladder at Blockbuster controlling DVD rentals, are examples of hierarchies.
 As hierarchies grow larger, the bigger its authority gets, but also the more detached it gets from the frontline.
-People in the regime have titles like prince and executive, baron, and supervisor to mark their position—and, in a sense, their territory and "rights" in the power structure.
+People in the regime have titles like prince and executive, Baran, and supervisor to mark their position—and, in a sense, their territory and "rights" in the power structure.
 Hierachies fight to control of levers of power to make people dependent on them.

 **The Game of Civilization**: The invention of technology, and the creation of tools, to overcome frontline problems.
 Civilization develops new technology in ages.
 As the player god turns new technology into new tools, they create new levers of power, and therefore topple the hierarchies of the prior era.
 We use tools to evolve.